CSCfi/csc-user-guide/docs/computing/performance.md

 To get more detailed information about the performance of your program, you should use one of the profiling tools available (see below).

-# Profiling tools at CSC
+## Profiling tools

-Several profiling tools are available on the CSC servers:
+Good profiling tools may help one to get a full picture of the computational and communication patterns of a program and to identify potential performance bottlenecks.
+At CSC, several profiling tools are available:

-* [Intel Trace Analyzer and Collector](../apps/itac.md): *Intel Trace Analyzer and Collector* is a powerful tool for profiling and understanding the MPI behavior of a code.
+* [Intel VTune Profiler](../apps/vtune.md) is a powerful profiler that can be used to collect performance data of your application and is suited for both serial and multithreaded codes
-* [Intel Tools](../apps/vtune.md): *Intel VTune Amplifier* is a powerful profiling tool that can be used to collect performance data of your application.
-It is  suited to be used with serial and multithreaded code.
+* [Intel Trace Analyzer and Collector](../apps/itac.md) is a MPI profiling and tracing tool for parallel programs
-* [Python cProfile](cProfile.md): in Python are available many profiling tool.
-For most users the recommended tool is *cProfile*.
+* [cProfile](cProfile.md) is the recommended, in-built profiling tool for Python programs
-* [Nvidia profiler (nvprof)](nvprof.md): command line Nvidia profiling and tracing tool
+* [nvprof](nvprof.md) is a command-line CUDA profiler and tracing tool for CUDA programs